mikeyhew/shopify_graphql_client/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+Tests can be run with `bundle exec rspec`.

 The schema file will need to be updated from time to time.
 To do so, run `bin/update_schema`.
 It requires that you have a shop with an app installed in it, and an oauth token for that shop.
-You can pass these in as environment variables: `SHOP_NAME=myshop OAUTH_TOKEN=... bin/update_schema`.
+You can pass these in as environment variables: `SHOP_DOMAIN=myshop OAUTH_TOKEN=... bin/update_schema`.
 Alternatively, you can put them in a `.env` file and it will be loaded automatically with the `dotenv` gem.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).